-Fig. 3.5.2 - Automatic Info on Points window
+Fig. 3.5.2 -Automatic Info on Points window

-If you press 'ENTER' all available information about the cartographic point under the cursor will be shown.
+If you press 'ENTER' you get the information about that object.

 3.5.2.1 Info on objects with Pictures

 On the Quick Info, there will be the camera icon on the top bar of the window if at least one of the objects found has one or more pictures associated.